bhauman/react-native-figwheel-bridge/README.md

 figwheel-main or even the ClojureScript compiler.

-Because of this flux, this library is going to primarily be compatible with figwheel-main for now as I'm not going to be make incremental improvements to both `figwheel-main` and `lein figwheel` during this period of discovery.
+Because of this flux, this library is going to primarily be compatible with `figwheel-main` for now as I'm not going to be make incremental improvements to both `figwheel-main` and `lein figwheel` during this period of discovery.

-I do advise you to use this library as it represents a very straightforward way to use React Native along with Figwheel.
+I do advise that you use this library as it represents a very straightforward way to use React Native along with Figwheel.

 ## Usage